CMU-07-120/hw03-tests/README.md

      `favorites.txt` has the right path from where you run things, if a test suite relied on it.

+     **Definitely review these tests and plan out** how you want to make this work.

 3. After you've formed a test suite by choosing and modifying your classmates' tests and then running your buggy sorts (1-3) on them, append all of results to a single file.
 For example, if I've compiled my buggy sort1.c0 with